B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

  After exploring the data, I assigned a rating class of one to reviews with ratings of four and five (positive reviews), and a rating class of zero to reviews with ratings of one and two (negative reviews).
 Additionally, for computational purposes, I only focused on the more recent reviews (after 2011).
 The final dataset included ~ 24,000 reviews which was later converted to ~ 1.2 M bigrams and trigrams!

 # Sentiment Analysis
-Sentiment analysis is a text analysis method that detects polarity (e.g. positive or negative opinion), and it aims to measure the attitude, sentiments, intensity, and emotions of the speaker.
+Sentiment analysis is a text analysis method that detects polarity (e.g. positive or negative opinion), and it aims to measure the attitude, sentiment, intensity, and emotions of the speaker.
 For example, words like 'love', 'enjoy', and 'amazing' convey a positive sentiment, while words like 'hate', 'dislike', and 'bad' convey a negative sentiment.
 To better understand how happy or upset the customers are, I analyzed the reviews, separately for each rating, using VADER (Valence Aware Dictionary for Sentiment Reasoning).
 The figures below show the results, and we can see that the customers' tone is more positive for higher ratings.
 In other words, by looking at the reviews, we can confirm that the customers are more satisfied with the products that have a higher rating.

 ![Average Sentiment Per Rating](../assets/img/amazon_reviews/Average_Sentiment_Per_Rating.jpg){: .postImage}